skyflowapi/skyflow-js/README.md

   enableCopy: false,    // Optional, enables the copy icon to collect elements to copy text to clipboard.
 Defaults to 'false').
   format: String,       // Optional, format for the element
   translation: {}      // Optional, indicates the allowed data type value for format.
-};
+  masking: Boolean      // Optional, mask the input in element.
+Defaults to 'false' };
 ```